nh4ttruong/ctf-write-up/ductf/WRITEUP.md

 ![](cowboy/robots.png)

 It's absolutely impossible to request to */sad.eml*.
 So, we need to try something like mod the HTTP Header.
 Change the User-Agent attribute to *"regular_cowboys"* and I succeed.
 The site was give me the *eml* file.
-Cat this file and capture the flag =)))
+Cat this file and we have the username.
+Let's chill with SQL Injection.
+Then we got the flag =)))

 ### Flag